kuroneko83/kuroneko83/README.md

 # Hi, there.
 I am Atila!
 <br>
 Welcome to my portfolio.
-I am a Brazilian🇧🇷  Software Engineer based in Tokyo🗼
+I am a Brazilian🇧🇷  Software Engineer based in Tokyo 🗼🇯🇵

 I attended Le Wagon batch #538 where I developed my skills on Ruby on Rails.